How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 • A splash of lemon juice at the end brightens the taste

-• Fresh ginger juliennes as garnish add a zingy flavor
+• Fresh ginger juliennes as a garnish add a zingy flavor

 • Let the rajma rest for at least 30 minutes before serving